benji62f/RapidePizza/README.md

 # RapidePizza website

-This is a prototype of a pizza sales site, produced as part of an university entrepreneurship project.
+This is a prototype of a pizza sales site, produced as part of a university entrepreneurship project.

 ## Features